chriskok/TextGenerationLSTM/README.md

-# Text Generation using LTSM
+# Text Generation using LSTM
 **Version 1.0**

 Generative model for text using LSTM recurrent neural networks in Python with Keras